kholkinilia/war_of_ages/README.md

 ### How to install

 We don't recommend you to install it because it may harm your health.
-You are more likely to die than installing it. :(
+You are more likely to die than to install it. :(